Methodology

 Meeting the duty to participate (as defined in the Education and Skills Act 2008)

-The government's guidance on how young people can meet the duty to participate can be found here.
+The government's guidance on how young people can meet the duty to participate can be found here (opens in a new tab).

 Full-time education or training - includes school sixth-form, sixth-form college, further education, higher education, other full time education or training, independent specialist provider, custodial institution (juvenile offender), EFA/SFA funded work based learning, other training, traineeship, supported internship or gap years (wider definition than full-time education and training defined above)